Who Are You? (Andor)

 "Who Are You?" is the eighth episode of the second season of the American science fiction political spy thriller drama television series Andor.
-It is the twentieth episode of the series overall; it was written by Dan Gilroy and directed by Janus Metz.
+It is the twentieth episode of the series overall, and was written by Dan Gilroy and directed by Janus Metz.

-The episode centers on the Ghorman Massacre, and marks the final appearance of nearly every Ghorman character thus introduced, including Carro Rylanz (played by Richard Sammel) and Lezine (played by Thierry Godard), as well as the planet Ghorman itself.
+The episode centers on the Ghorman Massacre.
+It marks the final appearance of nearly every Ghorman character thus introduced, including Carro Rylanz (played by Richard Sammel) and Lezine (played by Thierry Godard), as well as the planet Ghorman itself.
 "Who Are You?" also depicts the death and final appearance of Syril Karn (Kyle Soller).

-"Who Are You?" was released on Disney+ on May 6, 2025 as part of a three-episode block also including "Messenger" and "Welcome to the Rebellion", and received widespread critical acclaim from critics for its writing, emotional weight, musical score and performances, particularly those of Soller, Denise Gough and Diego Luna.
-The episode received seven nominations at the 77th Primetime Emmy Awards, including an Outstanding Directing for a Drama Series nomination for Metz.
+"Who Are You?" was released on Disney+ on May 6, 2025, as part of a three-episode block also including "Messenger" and "Welcome to the Rebellion", and received widespread acclaim from critics for its writing, emotional weight, musical score and performances, particularly those of Denise Gough, Diego Luna and Soller.
+The episode received seven nominations at the 77th Primetime Emmy Awards, including Outstanding Directing for a Drama Series for Metz, winning two.